 This is a favourite approach of kitchen designer Michael Wright of Michael Wright Furniture.
 ‘It adds wow factor,’ he says, ‘and because the wiring is concentrated in one area, it’s an easier job for your electrician and delivers a cleaner, smarter looking room.

 'You can incorporate everything from a fridge freezer to a wine cooler, oven, grill, microwave, coffee machine, steam oven and warmer drawer – and yes, some kitchens will have all of those!’

 Having all your appliances in one bank relies on you having a space large enough.
 If you don’t, cluster them by type, putting ‘hot’ appliances, such as your oven, hob and microwave, together.

 If you do this, stick with one brand of appliance.
 Manufacturers like Whirlpool, Miele and Baumatic invest heavily in making sure that the control panels, control knobs, badges, handles, displays and doors all align, so that they look symmetrical and elegant in any configuration.

 Just remember that they’ll all have digital displays with clocks.
 Synchronising them will be a labour of love, but if you don’t, that minute’s difference can prove very distracting.

-‘Make the cooker the central focus of the room, if possible,’ advises Harvey Jones’ Matthew Payne.
+‘Make the cooker the central focus of the room, if possible,’ advises Harvey Jones’ Matthew Payne – such is the case in this beautiful pink kitchen idea.
 ‘The primary function of the kitchen is to cook; the other appliances are all there to support this.’